UCF Downtown is a unique transit-oriented campus that gives students, faculty and staff a variety of options for getting to and from the campus.

-The shuttles will operate Monday through Friday, except on holidays or campus closures.
-All shuttles are ADA compliant.
+The shuttles operate Monday through Thursday, from 6:45 AM to 10:30 PM and Friday from 6:45 AM to 8:30 PM, except on holidays or campus closures.
+All shuttles have WiFi and are ADA compliant.

 For questions about the UCF Downtown express shuttle, email firstname.lastname@example.org.

-There will be more than 2,000 parking spaces available to support the downtown campus.
+There are about 2,000 parking spaces available to support the downtown campus.
 This includes dedicated permit parking spaces for students, faculty and staff, on-street and metered visitor spaces, and designated parking for residents and visitors of UnionWest at Creative Village.

 Guest and Visitor Parking

 There are several guest and visitor parking options available within the Creative Village.
-On-street metered parking will be managed by the City of Orlando in addition to an hourly parking lot on Livingston Street, adjacent to the Marriott Hotel.
-UnionWest will also have hourly parking available for visitors.
+On-street metered parking is managed by the City of Orlando in addition to an hourly parking lot on Livingston Street, adjacent to the Marriott Hotel.
+UnionWest also has hourly parking available for visitors.

 Frequently Asked Questions